Rip Morgan: Teaming with Jack Victory (1989–1993)

-In 1989 the bookers of World Championship Wrestling decided to put Rip Morgan together with another former flagbearer of the Sheepherders, Jack Victory, creating a tag team known as the "New Zealand Militia", billing Jack Victory as a native of New Zealand despite being born in the United States.
+In 1989 the bookers of World Championship Wrestling decided to put Rip Morgan together with another former flagbearer of the Sheepherders, Jack Victory, creating a tag team known as the "New Zealand Militia", billing Victory as a native of New Zealand despite him being born in the United States.
 The two made their in-ring debut on 14 June 1989 where they took part in a tournament for the vacant NWA World Tag Team Championship.
 The team faced and lost to The Dynamic Dudes (Shane Douglas and Johnny Ace, also a former flag bearer for the Sheepherders).
 Following the tournament loss the Militia found themselves frequently facing off against the Dynamic Dudes over the summer and fall of 1989.
 In 1990 WCW gave Morgan and Victory a new image, re-introducing them as "The Royal Family", naming them Ripper Morgan and Jack O'Victory and adding the manager Lord Littlebrook to the group.
 The Royal Family were billed as descendants of British Royalty.
 The Royal Family family was one of eight teams entered in a tournament for the vacant WCW United States Tag Team Championship.
 The group lost in the first round to eventual tournament winners Flyin' Brian and "Z-Man" Tom Zenk.
 WCW held the "Pat O'Connor International Tag Team Tournament" as part of the 1990 Starrcade with eight teams representing various countries.
-The storyline was that the Royal Family had won a tournament in Australia to earn the rights to represent Australian and New Zealand, in reality none of the teams had won qualifying tournaments.
+The storyline was that the Royal Family had won a tournament in Australia to earn the rights to represent Australia and New Zealand; in reality none of the teams had won qualifying tournaments.
 Victory and Morgan lost to "Team Japan" (Masa Saito and The Great Muta) in the first round of the tournament.
-The Royal Family's last significant appearance with WCW was on 28 April 1991 where they teamed up with Black Bart as they unsuccessfully challenged the team of the Junkyard Dog, Ricky Morton and Tommy Rich for the WCW World Six-Man Tag Team Championship.
-In 1991 Victory and Morgan made their way to the Global Wrestling Federation in Dallas TX this time as The Maulers.
+The Royal Family's last significant appearance with WCW was on April 28, 1991, where they teamed up with Black Bart as they unsuccessfully challenged the team of the Junkyard Dog, Ricky Morton and Tommy Rich for the WCW World Six-Man Tag Team Championship.
+In 1991 Victory and Morgan made their way to the Global Wrestling Federation in Dallas, this time as "The Maulers."
 The duo competed in the tournament for the first ever GWF Tag Team Championship.
 In the first round they defeated "Wet'n'Wild" (Steve Ray and Sunny Beach), followed by a victory over Chaz and Terry Garvin.
-In the third round, the semi-finals of the tournament the Maulers lost to eventual tournament winners Chris Walker and Steve Simpson.
+In the third round—the semi-finals of the tournament—the Maulers lost to eventual tournament winners Chris Walker and Steve Simpson.
 Wrestling as the Maulers, Victory and Morgan also wrestled a dark match at a WWF Superstars taping in Mobile, Alabama on March 9, 1992, defeating Jim Cooper and John Allen.
-The Maulers did not stay in the GWF after the tournament, instead moved on to Smokey Mountain Wrestling (SMW) in Tennessee.
-They competed in a tournament to determine the first ever SMW Tag Team Champion.
+The Maulers did not stay in the GWF after the tournament, instead moving on to Smoky Mountain Wrestling (SMW) in Tennessee.
+They competed in a tournament to determine the first ever SMW Tag Team Champions.
 In the first round the Maulers defeated the Rich Brothers (Davey Rich and Johnny Rich), but lost to The Fantastics (Bobby Fulton and Jackie Fulton) in the second round to be eliminated from the tournament.
 Their short lived run in SMW was the last time Morgan and Victory teamed together on a regular basis.